adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 ## Vulnerabilities Discovered

-Although we cannot write and publish about every vulnerability we found, because some of those vulnerabilities are still in traige or unresolved state, But here are some of the most interesting/Fixed ones.
+Although we cannot write and publish about every vulnerability we found, because we have found alot of them and some of those them are still in traige or unresolved state, But here are some of the most interesting/Fixed ones.